 Expect crowds, as there are always religious groups and pilgrims who go there to attend these events, but if you feel like completing your visit to the Vatican with a meeting with the Pontiff, here's everything you need to know to see the Pope at the Vatican.

 10. Enjoy the gastronomy of the Vatican area

 You may be surprised at this point, but yes, in a place with so many tourists you can eat very well and without going broke.
 But you will have to know how to look, because the area is full of tourist traps.
-That's why I've made a list of places to eat near the Vatican and have included menus for all tastes and times of day.
+That's why I have made a list of places to eat near the Vatican and I have included menus for all tastes and times of the day.
 Bon apetit!

 Frequently asked questions

 Do I have to pay to enter the Vatican?

 Access to the Vatican City is free, but you will have to buy a ticket to enter the Vatican Museums, where the Sistine Chapel is located.
 St. Peter's Basilica is free.

 Yes: students, disabled, accredited journalists and members of religious congregations with proper identification have special rates or free admission.

 What do I have to see at the Vatican?